yaronguez/um-resend-activation-form/README.txt

 == Frequently Asked Questions ==

-*Customization Options*
-* To add custom styles, simply create a file called `um_raf.css` in the root of your theme directory.
-This file will be loaded after the plugin's own stylesheet.
-* Numerous hooks and filters are provided to customize the output of the form and messages.
-Take a look at `public/partials/um-raf-output.php` to see all of the hooks and filters used in the form itself.
-The following filters are available to modify messages:
-* For further customization, you can create your own custom form output.
-Copy `um-raf-output.php` file from the `public/partials` directory into the root folder of your theme.
-Be sure not to modify any of the element IDs.

 = How do I display a link to the form somewhere else? = Add the code: `<?php do_action('um_raf_show_resend_link'); ?>
 `